VolkOligarx/CardGame-v2.0/README.md

-#README.md
+# CardGame site as pet-project based on JS-vanilla

-Those project is created as browser-game in which u can train your memory skills
+#### This project is created as browser-game in which u can train your memory skills.
+Cards can do flip, match and disappear.
+Working timer.

-to install npm modules - type in console 'npm install'
+### Author: VolkOligarx

+### Lng and environment: JS-vanilla
-to run a project type in console npx http-server

-then open localhost:8080 in u'r web
+### To start type in console "npm install", then "npx http-server", then open localhost:8080 in u'r web

+22.12.2022